Skip to Main Content

 Develop a plan before you dive into your assignments.
 We have lots of help to get you started.
 See below for quick videos and links to in-depth guides on a variety of helpful topics.

-• Library Research: is an in-depth guide that describes the research process and has tips and strategies for making the most of what the Library has to offer.
+• Library Skills Tutorial: is an in-depth guide that describes the research process and has tips and strategies for making the most of what the Library has to offer.
+Consider enrolling in the Canvas course for even more information.

 • Time Management: has helpful plans for organizing your term, your week and even your day.